Why do I get Panic Attacks? What is Anxiety?

 Anxiety Attacks and Panic Attacks are often just a bad habit.

 We are very good at developing habits.
-Think of brushing your teeth, tying your laces, or even walking up or down a flight of steps.
-You don’t really need to pay full attention – it’s as if you’re on autopilot.
-The first time you did these things, chances are you really needed to concentrate.
+Think of brushing your teeth, tying your laces, or even walking up or down stairs.
+You don’t really need to pay attention.
+It’s as if you’re on autopilot.
+But the first time you did these things, chances are you really needed to concentrate.

 When you have a panic attack the brain is trying to help you!

 The brain recognises the type of situation that you’re in as being threatening.
 It must be, the brain tells you, because you “needed” adrenalin when you were in the same situation before.
 It keeps happening.
 So you start automatically associating anxiety with flying, dentists, school, meetings, public speaking, driving.
 Or whatever it is that makes you anxious!
 SO you can develop a phobia.
 This means that anxiety is not helping you at all.

 Thinking things through is itself a habit – which triggers anxiety

 You may generally feel anxious in all sorts of situations.
 Because whenever a troubling thought or worry occurs, you feel that you just need to think it through, to get it straight.
 But it’s just a habit.
 You do it because you always do it!
 It’s a habit to think it through, whether it actually helps or not.
 And it usually doesn’t.

 Instead, the brain interprets these worrying thoughts as “threats” and gives you adrenalin to help you cope.
 Which it doesn’t

 Your brain also wants to save you the effort of working out how you feel.
 So it remembers how you felt last time you tried to think things through.
 Because it remembers you felt anxious, it assumes you need that shot of adrenalin again.
 However, you can’t run away from thoughts, so the only function of the adrenalin is to make your thoughts race.
 This triggers further anxiety, in a vicious circle.